radical-collaboration/PaleoSTeHM/README.md

 ## Acknowledgements

-This work is supported by the National Science Foundation under award 2148265.
+This work is supported by the National Science Foundation under awards 2002437 and 2148265.
 The opinions, findings, and conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of the National Science Foundation.